Food micro-areas

 Add one personality block

-Choose Wynwood and Design District for art and food, or Little Havana for Cuban food and Calle Ocho.
+Choose Wynwood and Design District for art and food, or Little Havana for Cuban food and Calle Ocho; do not force both into the same tight day.

-• Use Brickell when the trip is mainland-led and dinner should not require crossing back to the beach.
+• Use Brickell when the trip is mainland-led, cruise-adjacent, work-adjacent, or dinner should stay compact.

-• Use Wynwood, Design District, or Little Havana as focused blocks, not as a scattered citywide crawl.
+• Treat Wynwood, Design District, and Little Havana as deliberate side blocks, not a second full itinerary.

 Tradeoffs